How Bed Bugs Drink Your Blood and How to Stop Them

 What are bed bugs?

 When bed bugs bite, they secrete an anticoagulant chemical that allows for the free flow of blood from its victim.
-The body’s immune system reacts to this chemical, which causes the wet welts and the maddening itching sensation.
-The effects can be worse if you have an allergy to the bed bug secretion.
+The body’s immune system reacts to this chemical, which causes welts and the maddening itching sensation.
+The effects can be worse if you have an allergy to bed bug secretion.

-The Detroit Free Press reported recently on a man who started a fire in an attempt to deal with a bed bug infestation that had overtaken his apartment.
+The Detroit Free Press reported on a man who started a fire in an attempt to deal with a bed bug infestation that had overtaken his apartment.
 First, he doused himself and the couch he was sitting on with alcohol.
 Then he lit a cigarette in an attempt to burn one of the bed bugs.
 He succeeded in setting the couch and himself on fire.
 The attempt to set a bed bug on fire resulted in the man being sent to the hospital with severe burns and four units in the apartment complex being destroyed before firefighters extinguished the blaze.